Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/241007_Taints_Tolerations.md

   - **PreferNoschedule:** No guarantee
   - **NoExecute:** existing / newer pods

+- **Cons:**
-- However, **please note that taints & tolerations only restricts node from accepting only certain types of pods, but the pod may get scheduled on any other node without taint**.
+  - **Taints & tolerations only restricts node from accepting only certain types of pods, but the pod may get scheduled on any other node without taint**.
+  - Multiple conditions / labels can not be provided while defining taints and tolerations

 --------------------------------------------------------------------------
 - **Taint Demo**